Table of Contents

 Whether you're a big theatre-goer or have never been to a show before, you won't be disappointed!
 The festival takes place in Southern Oregon, USA, and is renowned for its world-class theatre.

 Before the pandemic, I visited Oregon Shakespeare Festival every year for a decade.
 If you're curious about what it's like and what you can expect, then I've got all the details for you!

-What is the Oregon Shakespeare Festival?
+What Is the Oregon Shakespeare Festival?

 Founded in 1935 by Angus Bowmer, the Oregon Shakespeare Festival puts on high-caliber theatre from April to October every year.

 The festival is often simply referred to as OSF.
 It's a repertory theatre, meaning that they often have multiple shows playing at the same time.
-With three theatres and productions rotating through them all, you can easily catch numerous shows on your visit.
+With 3 theatres and productions rotating through them all, you can easily catch numerous shows on your visit.